laminlabs/lamin-blog/docs/spatialdata.md

 This dataset plugs directly into PyTorch Lightning for training spatial models — for example, cell type classifiers using DenseNet on image tiles.
 See the [spatial ML guide](https://docs.lamin.ai/spatial4) for a full example.

-## Outlook: `scverse/spatialdata-db`
+## Acknowledgements: `scverse`

-There is work on progress for a curated collection of public SpatialData datasets at [`scverse/spatialdata-db`](https://lamin.ai/scverse/spatialdata-db).
+We are grateful for collaborating with `scverse` not only on interoperability but also by supporting a curated collection of public SpatialData datasets at [`scverse/spatialdata-db`](https://lamin.ai/scverse/spatialdata-db).
-This database provides ready-to-query spatial datasets in standardized format — useful for benchmarking, method development, or as reference atlases.
+This database is work in progress but already today provides validated ready-to-query spatial datasets — useful for benchmarking, method development, model training, and as a reference atlas.
-Contributions are welcome!

 ## Code & data availability

-- The code snippets of this post: https://lamin.ai/laminlabs/lamindata/transform/PqAYAQzVm8ml0000
+- The code snippets & figures of this post: https://lamin.ai/laminlabs/lamindata/transform/PqAYAQzVm8ml
 - Spatial guide: [docs.lamin.ai/spatial](https://docs.lamin.ai/spatial)
 - Vitessce integration: [docs.lamin.ai/vitessce2](https://docs.lamin.ai/vitessce2) & [blog.lamin.ai/vitessce](https://blog.lamin.ai/vitessce)
 - Curate & ingest guide: [docs.lamin.ai/spatial3](https://docs.lamin.ai/spatial3)